 Track all costs in one system

-For accurate cost price calculation you need to record all purchasing costs.
-Many restaurants use a system like KitchenNmbrs to automatically calculate the actual cost price per ingredient, including all surcharges and VAT.
+Accurate cost price calculation requires recording all purchasing expenses.
+Many restaurants use tools like KitchenNmbrs to automatically calculate the actual cost price per ingredient, including all surcharges and VAT.

 How do you calculate the total cost price? (step by step)